 She earned a BA from SUNY College at Potsdam, NY.

-Executive Advisory Analysts
+Tambellini Executive Advisory Council

 Serving as the Chief Information Officer, Mr. Ingerman is responsible for setting the vision and strategic direction for technology at Tallahassee Community College (TCC).
 Mr. Ingerman is currently the executive sponsor for TCC’s implementation of the Workday Enterprise Resource Planning (ERP) System, the largest technological undertaking in TCC’s history, and the College’s partnership with Workday to design a new Student Information System (SIS).